Posted August 2017 by NZCU Baywide

 Death and taxes may be the two certainties in life, but at this point debt has to be a pretty close third.
 Yet just because it’s an everyday part of life for most New Zealanders, doesn’t mean you can’t buck the trend and live a debt free life.

-With the tips we’ve explored today - cutting down on spending, using cash, and consolidating your debts - you'll make the journey that much easier, and ensure you’re living your best financial life sooner rather than later.
+With the tips we’ve explored today - cutting down on spending, using cash, and consolidating the money you owe - you'll make the journey that much easier, and ensure you’re living your best financial life sooner rather than later.